novo52/minecraft-species-namer/README.md

-# species-namer
+# minecraft-species-namer
-Taking in a set of minecraft-related keywords, the species namer will create a species name in the style of Binomial Nomenclature
+Taking in a pair of minecraft-related keywords, the species namer will create a species name using bad latin translations

 # examples
 | Input          | Output           |